jploch/PageGridBlocks/README.md

 To use this module you need to [buy a copy of PAGEGRID](https://page-grid.com/buy-now/).

 ## Requirements
-Process Wire 3.0.100 or greater
+– Process Wire 3.0.100 or greater
+– a copy of PAGEGRID Fieldtype Module

 ## Installation